Tal0na/Chain-of-Kindness/README.md

 dotnet run
 ```

-6. Open a pull request.

-Please ensure your code adheres to our [Code of Conduct](#code-of-conduct) and is properly tested.

 ## Contact

 If you have any questions, suggestions, or feedback, feel free to reach out to us: